Nehru Zoological Park

-Nehru Zoological Park (also known as YouTube Zoo or Zoo Park) is a zoo located near Mir Alam Tank in Bahadurpura, Telangana, India.
+Nehru Zoological Park (also known as Zoo Park) is a zoo located near Mir Alam Tank in Bahadurpura, Telangana, India.
 It is one of the most visited destinations in Hyderabad.

 History

 Nehru Zoological Park's construction was started on 26 October 1959 and opened to the public on 6 October 1963.
 The Park is run by forest department, Government of Telangana, and is named after the first Prime Minister of India, Jawaharlal Nehru.